lake-wg/edhoc/draft-ietf-lake-edhoc.md

 If supported by the device, it is RECOMMENDED that at least the long-term private keys are stored in a Trusted Execution Environment (TEE) and that sensitive operations using these keys are performed inside the TEE.
 To achieve even higher security it is RECOMMENDED that additional operations such as ephemeral key generation, all computations of shared secrets, and storage of the PRK keys can be done inside the TEE.
 The use of a TEE aims at preventing code within that environment to be tampered with, and preventing data used by such code to be read or tampered with by code outside that environment.

-Note that HKDF-Expand has a relativly small maximum output length of 255  * hash_length.
-This means that when when SHA-256 is used as hash algorithm, message_2 cannot be longer than 8160 bytes.
+Note that HKDF-Expand has a relatively small maximum output length of 255  * hash_length.
+This means that when SHA-256 is used as hash algorithm, message_2 cannot be longer than 8160 bytes.

 The sequence of transcript hashes in EHDOC (TH_2, TH_3, TH_4) do not make use of a so called running hash, this is a design choice as running hashes are often not supported on constrained platforms.